ahlad-reddy/sherlock/README.md

 streamlit run Sherlock/demo.py
 ```

-Additional instructinos to use the interface can be found in the application.
+Additional instructions to use the interface can be found in the application.